richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 e.g. run "cpan Perl::LanguageServer" on your target system.

 Please make sure to always run the newest version of Perl::LanguageServer as well.

+NOTE: Perl::LanguageServer depend on AnyEvent::AIO and Coro.
+There is a warning that this might not work with newer Perls.
+It works fine for Perl::LanguageServer.
+So just confirm the warning and install it.

 ## Extension Settings